bringmetheaugust/Yasya_and_friends/README.md

 ### What is this?
 ![yasya_and_friend](./icon.png)
-This is no-intellectual web game about Yasya travel and travels of her brave friends, which fighting with they fears and problems.
+This is non-intellectual web game about Yasya travel and travels of her brave friends, which fight with their fears and problems.
 Easy gameplay based on mouse clicks, but have a hard levels for reaching great game results.
 Each hero has a unique gameplay and history.
 ***